honojs/hono/deno_dist/README.md

 ## Deno

-Hono also works with Deno.
+Hono also works on Deno.
 This feature is still experimental.

 ```tsx
 /** @jsx jsx */